| IMPORTANT On

 Now

-I began to increase, to be wise,
+I began to increase, to be wise, To grow and to feel well.

 From the word, word grew after word